standardebooks/tools/README.md

 -	### `clean`

-	Prettify individual source files, or all XHTML and SVG files in a source directory, including canonicalizing XML.
+	Prettify and canonicalize individual XHTML or SVG files, or all XHTML and SVG files in a source directory.
 Note that this only prettifies the source code; it doesn't perform typography changes.

 -	### `create-draft`